rlite/rlite/README.md

 * `flows-dump`: Show the detailed DTP/DTCP state of a given flow.
 * `regs-show`: Show all the (N+1)names registered to any of the local N-IPCPs.
 * `dif-policy-mod`: Modify a policy for a DIF running in the system.
+* `dif-policy-list`: Show current and available policies for a DIF.
 * `dif-policy-param-mod`: Modify a policy parameter for a DIF running in the system.
+* `dif-policy-param-list`: Show DIF parameters together with their current values.

 To show the available commands and the corresponding usage, run